 Best for fans of family dramas

-#1 national bestseller
+• #1 national bestseller

 The Lovely Bones is one of my favorite books of all time.
-It’s a page-turner that depicts the rape and murder of a young girl with a focus on the aftermath and growth that follow in the years that follow.
-At its core, it’s the story of a family dealing with tragedy as well as a hunt for the killer.
+It’s a page-turner that follows the rape and murder of a young girl.
+However, its focus is on the aftermath in the years that follow.

 The Plot by Jean Hanff Korelitz